• Skip to primary navigation

 All you need are these 3 ingredients plus salt and pepper:

-1. Start by heating the olive oil and lots of thickly sliced garlic in a heavy skillet, over low heat.
-The idea is to let the garlic melt for few minutes, over low heat.
+Step One: Heat olive oil and lots of thickly sliced garlic in a heavy skillet, over low heat.
+The idea is to let the garlic melt for a few minutes, over gentle heat.
 This will soften the garlic and mellow its flavor.

 simmering garlic in a cast iron skillet for sautéed spinach with garlic